MicrosoftDocs/ATADocs/ATPDocs/configure-windows-event-collection.md

         ![Screenshot of selecting permissions.](media/select-permissions.png)

-        Now, when triggered, all relevant changes to directory services will appear as 4662 events.
+        Now, when triggered, all relevant changes to directory services appear as `4662` events.

 1. Repeat the steps in this procedure, but for **Applies to**, select the following object types:
    - **Descendant Group Objects**